au-research/raido/doc/api-integration/permission-model.md

 ## api-key

 The api-key is stored in the DB.
-The api-key `name` field serves to identify, to humans, what the intent of that api-key is (for example, you might have create one api-key for integration of a custom client UI, and a separate api-key for a nightly batch or similar usage - logically the two separate mechanisms could be consider separate "clients" and be given their own api-key.
+The api-key `name` field serves to identify, for humans, the intended usage of that api-key.
+For example, you might create one api-key for integration of a custom client UI, and a separate api-key for a nightly batch or similar usage.
+Logically the two separate mechanisms could be consider separate "clients" and be given their own api-key.

 ## api-token

-The api-token is not stored in the database, the api-token generation endpoint creates it and returns the api-token to the caller, then discards the api-token. api-token exists in the diagram to give the context of the api-token being logically "owned" by the api-key, which is "owned" by the service-point.
+The api-token is not stored in the database, the api-token generation endpoint creates the api-token and returns it to the caller, then the api-token is discarded. api-token exists in the diagram to give the context of the api-token being logically "owned" by the api-key, which is "owned" by the service-point.

 The "members" of the api-token are not columns in a DB, they're the claims contained in the api-token.

-Whenever Raido serves an API call, it first verifies the api-token is valid then checks the authorization rules for that call.
-For example, in the case of the "read raid endpoint", it confirms that the given api-key is associated with the same service-point that the request is trying to read.
+Whenever Raido serves an API call, it first verifies that api-token is valid then checks the authorization rules for that call.
+For example, in the case of the "read raid endpoint", it confirms that the given api-key is associated with the same service-point that the request is trying to read, thus maintaining the confidentiality of "closed" raids.

 ```mermaid